confident-ai/deepeval/README.md

 [![](https://dcbadge.vercel.app/api/server/a3K9c8GRGt)](https://discord.gg/a3K9c8GRGt)

-> "Only fools repeat the same things over and over, expecting to obtain different results." - someone who has never used an LLM.

 DeepEval provides a Pythonic way to run offline evaluations on your LLM pipelines so you can launch comfortably into production.
 The guiding philosophy is a "Pytest for LLM" that aims to make productionizing and evaluating LLMs as easy as ensuring all tests pass.

 # Documentation